SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

 <br>![](../ex3/images/image100.png)

 ## Step 3 - Deploy the IFlow
-Now that in the configuration is done, we will go ahead and deploy the IFlow.
+Now that the configuration is complete, we will move ahead and deploy the IFlow.

 1. Click on 'Deploy' in the configuration dialog from the previous step.
 Select the default 'Cloud Integration' as the runtime profile to deploy the content into.
 <br>![](../ex3/images/image102.png)